Minuscule Schubert Varieties and Mirror Symmetry: Introduction

 \section{Introduction}

-Thousands examples of mirror pairs of Calabi--Yau 3-folds have given a driving power to the researches of mirror symmetry phenomenon.
-The earliest examples of mirror-constructed Calabi--Yau 3-folds include a quintic 3-fold \cite{Greene-Plesser_DCYMS}, which is appeared in relation to a conformal field theory in theoretical physics and remains a leading example of mirror symmetry, together with complete intersections in the product of projective spaces and weighted projective spaces.
-Further, we have a plenty examples as hypersurfaces \cite{Batyrev_DPMS} and complete intersections \cite{Borisov_TMS} in Gorenstein toric Fano varieties.
-The mirror construction for these examples is based on the combinatorial duality of reflexive polytopes and nef-partitions.
-An extension of this mirror construction via conifold transition gives other examples as complete intersections in Grassmannians \cite{Batyrev-CiocanFontanine-Kim-vanStraten_CTMS}, partial flag manifolds \cite{Batyrev-CiocanFontanine-Kim-vanStraten_MSTD} and smoothing of terminal hypersurfaces in Gorenstein toric Fano 4-folds \cite{Batyrev-Kreuzer_CNCY}.
-The mirror construction in these cases is also formulated by \cite{Batyrev_TDFV} as a kind of monomial-divisor correspondence \cite{Aspinwall-Greene-Morrison_MDMM}.
+Since the discovery of mirror symmetry in the famous example of quintic 3-folds in the projective space, which has a profound relation to conformal f\/ield theories in theoretical phy\-sics~\cite{MR1059831}, constructing examples of Calabi--Yau 3-folds has been playing important roles in the study of mirror symmetry.
+There are many examples of Calabi--Yau 3-folds of complete intersections in products of (weighted) projective spaces for which we see the symmetry as predicted.
+In particular, for the examples given as hypersurfaces~\cite{MR1269718} or complete intersections \cite{1993alg.geom.10001B} in Gorenstein toric Fano varieties, the construction of mirror Calabi--Yau 3-folds is now very established based on the combinatorial dualities of ref\/lexive polytopes and nef-partitions.
+Beyond these combinatorial dualities, so-called the method of conifold transitions gives further examples of mirror sym\-met\-ry for Calabi--Yau 3-folds given as complete intersections in Grassmannians~\cite{MR1619529}, partial f\/lag manifolds \cite{MR1756568}, and also Calabi--Yau 3-folds given as smoothings of hypersurfaces with terminal singularities in Gorenstein toric Fano 4-folds \cite{MR2801412}.
+The idea of mirror symmetry via conifold transitions is still conjectural, but seems natural since it is based on a kind of monomial-divisor correspondence \cite{MR1253648}, formulated by \cite{MR2112571,MR1673108}.

-Studying this mirror construction via conifold transitions, we find a new example of smooth Calabi--Yau 3-fold in a Schubert variety of the Cayley plane $\bO\bP^2$, which seems to have a non-trivial Fourier--Mukai partner.
-More generally, we study complete intersection Calabi--Yau 3-folds in the so-called minuscule Schubert varieties in this paper (cf.\ Definition \ref{dfn:minuscule}) and obtain the following results: \begin{res}[Proposition \ref{prop:list} and Proposition \ref{prop:invariants}] There is a unique deformation equivalent class of smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties, except for 11 known examples in homogeneous spaces.
-This Calabi--Yau 3-fold $X$ is a general complete intersection of hyperplanes in a Schubert variety $\bSigma$ in the Cayley plane $\bO\bP^2$ with $h^{1,1}(X)=1$ and $h^{2,1}(X)=52$, whose topological invariants are